Identification of Y-chromosome turnover in newts fails to support a sex chromosome origin for the Triturus balanced lethal system

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Non-recombining regions of the genome often have profound effects on the course of evolution, resulting in phenomena such as sex chromosomes and supergenes.
-Amongst the strangest examples are naturally occurring balanced lethal systems, which halve reproductive output.
-The evolution of such a deleterious trait is difficult to explain.
-European newts of the genus Triturus possess a balanced lethal system derived from the presence of unique non-functional alleles of essential genes within the non-recombining region of heteromorphic chromosome 1.
-In Triturus newts the genetic basis of sex determination currently unknown but an intriguing model proposes that the Triturus balanced lethal system evolved from an ancestral Y-chromosome.
+Non-recombining regions of the genome often have profound effects on evolution, resulting in phenomena such as sex chromosomes and supergenes.
+Amongst the strangest examples are balanced lethal systems, such as that found in newts of the genus Triturus .
+These systems halve reproductive output, and the evolution of such a deleterious trait is difficult to explain.
+For Triturus an intriguing model proposes that the balanced lethal system evolved from an ancestral Y-chromosome.
 To test this hypothesis, we identify the Y-chromosome of Triturus and verify whether it, or the balanced lethal system, is homologous to the Y-chromosome of its sister genus Lissotriton , which does not possess the balanced lethal system.
-We identify a set of candidate Y-linked markers in T. ivanbureschi via a sex-associative approach and place them on a high-density linkage map that we construct with 7,233 RADseq markers.
+We identify a set of candidate Y-linked markers in T. ivanbureschi and place them on a high-density linkage map that we construct with 7,233 RADseq markers.
 We validate male specificity of the markers across the genus, and then place both the Triturus and Lissotriton Y-linked regions within previously constructed target capture linkage maps that include genes linked to the balanced lethal system.
-We observe that neither the Triturus balanced lethal system, nor the Triturus Y-chromosome is homologous to the Lissotriton Y-chromosome.
-We thus show the first molecular evidence of a transition between Y-chromosome systems within salamanders.
+We observe that neither the Triturus balanced lethal system, nor the Triturus Y-chromosome are homologous to the Lissotriton Y-chromosome.
+This is the first molecular evidence of a transition between Y-chromosome systems within salamanders.
 However, unless additional sex chromosome turnover events are involved, our data does not support a sex chromosome origin of the balanced lethal system.